manatlan/htag/docs/index.md

 ```bash
 $ pyhon3 -m htag
 ```
-(it will create a "main.py" basic app)
+(it will create a "main.py" basic htag app)

 Start the app :